tohidbinazam/useInput-package/README.md

 Don't worry when you don't use any file type input, then you can use both (`input` or `form.data()`) type of input data in API as you like, But I will show you the best way to use it 👆

-### Use setInput to set the custom value of the input as per your need
+### Use setInput to set the custom value as per your need

 example 👇 I set a random string as password